Hydra (comics): Organization

-Before the evolution of mankind, a cabal of immortal hooded reptoids came to Earth, planning to start a legacy of evil.
-Millions of years later, they corrupted an Asian secret society of geniuses known as the Brotherhood of the Spear, which resulted in that group being called "the Beast" by the Brotherhood of the Shield.
-The corrupted Brotherhood of the Spear spread out, ingraining itself like a multi-headed serpent into all facets of human society, from science to magic to politics.
+The earliest origins of Hydra began in the Ancient Egypt when Imhotep led an army to defeat the Brood.
+Part of Imhotep's organization went eastward to become a secret society of genuises called the Brotherhood of the Spear, based on Imhotep's spear, while the other half became the Brotherhood of the Shield, based on Imhotep's shield.
+Over time, the Brotherhood of the Spear became corrupted and fell to "the Beast".
+It spread out, ingraining itself like a multi-headed serpent into all facets of human society, from science to magic to politics.
 As time wore on, the organization's name changed and it included the Cathari sect, as well as the Thule Society.
 The Nazi sub-group, funded by the Thule Society, is brought into the main Hydra fold after the end of World War II.

 One of the Nazi members, Baron Wolfgang von Strucker, quickly seized control of the Hydra organization and restructured it to be dedicated to world domination through terrorist and subversive activities on various fronts, resulting in a global neo-fascist New World Order.
 To this end, Baron von Strucker used his personal fortune, based on his recovered hoard of Nazi plunder from World War II, and funds established by the original leaders of the Japanese secret society that became part of the old Hydra.
 However, after von Strucker's first death, Hydra broke into factions (such as A.I.M., the Secret Empire, THEM, etc.) that each adopted its own reorganized modus operandi.
 Eventually, this fragmentation would lead to a Hydra civil war, even after von Strucker's resurrection.

 According to the files discovered by Nick Fury, Hydra is split into four independent sectors: